Spring integration guide

 Reporting unhandled exceptions

-If you do not want BugSnag to automatically report unhandled exceptions, set the sendUncaughtExceptions parameter to false when instantiating Bugsnag:
+If you do not want BugSnag to automatically report unhandled exceptions, you can disable this using the autoDetectErrors configuration option:

 Bugsnag bugsnag = new Bugsnag("your-api-key-here", false);